NeoXCoin/NXC.github.io/README.md

 ## Overview
-NeoX Coin (NXC) is a utility-driven token built on Base Mainnet designed to power...
+NXC (NeoX Coin) is a utility-driven token built on Base Mainnet designed to power...

 ---

 ## 📖 Overview

-The **NeoX Website** is built entirely with pure HTML, CSS, and JavaScript.
+The **NXC Website** is built entirely with pure HTML, CSS, and JavaScript.
 It supports both **English** and **Traditional Chinese**, and includes a **Global (Google Translate)** version.
 The site introduces the NeoX ecosystem — including its vision, token, NFTs, games, and metaverse projects.